onecommons/unfurl/docs/expressions.rst

   :path: A file path
   :location: (optional) A named folder (see `get_dir`)
-  :mkdir: (default: true) If true, create the folder if missing.
+  :mkdir: (default: false) If true, create the folder if missing.

   Get the absolute path to the given path.
 If ``location`` is supplied it will be relative to that location (see `get_dir`) otherwise it will be relative to the current directory.